mturk/cygwrun/BUILDING.md

 This project contains the source code for cygwrun, a program that helps to run windows applications under Posix environment.

-The build process supports only command line tools for both Microsoft and GCC compilers.

 Cygwrun release comes with the **cygwrun.exe** binary.
 In case you wish to create your own binary build, download or clone cygwrun sources and follow a